tie-pilot-qxw/triton-tlx/README.md

     Loads the buffer from local memory into a distributed tensor.

+- `tlx.local_store(buffer, distributed_tensor)`

+    Store a distributed tensor into a buffer in local memory.

 - `buffer = tlx.local_trans(buffer, dims)`

     Permutes the dimensions of a tensor.

 ### Async memory access